Victor Obinna: Early career

-Obinna played for Nigerian clubs Plateau United and Kwara United, he went on trials with Italian clubs Internazionale, Perugia and Juventus before signing with Brazilian club Internacional, but international clearance problems meant that the transfer was never finalised.
+Obinna played for Nigerian clubs Plateau United and Kwara United, he went on trials with Italian clubs Inter Milan, Perugia and Juventus before signing with Brazilian club Internacional, but international clearance problems meant that the transfer was never finalised.
 He rejoined Enyimba to take part in their domestic league campaign and CAF Champions League defence.

 Chievo

 Obinna was signed by Italian club Chievo on a five-year contract in July 2005.
-But also reported that Chievo formed an agreement with Internazionale that Obinna first registered as Chievo player in order to use the non-EU registration quota of Chievo, like Júlio César in the 2004–05 season.
+But also reported that Chievo formed an agreement with Inter Milan that Obinna first registered as Chievo player in order to use the non-EU registration quota of Chievo, like Júlio César in the 2004–05 season.
 Then he would be call back to Inter.

 In his first season with Chievo, Obinna scored six goals in 26 games, including a goal on his Serie A debut against Parma in a 1–0 win, 11 September 2005.
 In the first months of the 2006 season, Obinna was suspended for having signed a contract with both Internacional and Chievo in 2005.
 Chievo were relegated at the end of the 2006–07 season, casting some doubt over Obinna's future; the club chose to keep Obinna in the squad to help gain promotion back to Serie A.

 On 4 October 2007, Obinna was involved in a car accident on his way home from training in which he swerved away from a vehicle that had tried to overtake him around a bend.
 He escaped with only a few cuts and bruises.
 The car flipped several times and was heavily damaged.
 He lost consciousness and was taken to hospital.
 The accident occurred only a few hundred yards away from where former Chievo player Jason Mayélé was killed in a car accident in 2002.

-Internazionale
+Inter Milan

-In the summer of 2008, Obinna moved back to Inter for a €1.2 million transfer fee in a three-year contract.
+In the summer of 2008, Obinna moved back to Inter Milan for a €1.2 million transfer fee in a three-year contract.
 English club Everton attempted to immediately sign him on loan, but were unable to secure a work permit for the player.
 Obinna's first goal for Inter came on 19 October in a 4–0 win over Roma.
-Internazionale coach José Mourinho described Obinna as one of Inter's best talents for the future.
+Inter Milan coach José Mourinho described Obinna as one of Inter's best talents for the future.